onzfonz/comp227/src/content/6/en/part6a.md

 Now implement the actual functionality of the application.

-Note that since all the code is in the file *index.js* and you might need to manually reload the page after each change since the automatic reloading of the browser content does not always work for that file!
+Notice that since all the code is in the file *index.js* and you might need to manually reload the page after each change since the automatic reloading of the browser content does not always work for that file!

 </div>